 Standards and reporting guidelines

-The European Parliament has adopted an EU directive that requires eligible organizations and all banks to disclose non-financial and diversity information from the end of 2016.
-We have incorporated the elements of this directive in this report.
-Please refer to the reference table (annualreport.fmo.nl) to find the relevant information.
+The European Parliament has adopted an EU directive that requires eligible organizations and all banks to disclose non-financial and diversity information.
+We have incorporated this directive into this report.
+Please refer to the reference table in the Indexes section of the online report (annualreport.fmo.nl) to find the relevant information.

 Since 2019, we report on our approach to climate following the recommendations provided by the Task Force on Climate-Related Financial Disclosures (TCFD).
-Please refer to chapter Our Commitments.
+Please refer to the separate TCFD report available on our website for more information.